suetarazi/HashiCorp-Assignment/terraform-getting-started.md

 ```
 Type `yes` and hit ENTER if you see a message at the bottom of the output asking for confirmation.

-The `apply` command may take up to a few minutes to run and will display a message indicating that the resource was created.
+The `apply` command may take a few minutes to run and will display a message indicating that the resource was created when done.

 ```shell